 Margaret Elum, Chairperson

-Appointed by the mayor, the Civil Service Commission is a three-member board that applies Ohio’s Civil Service Laws and Rules to the administration of civil service positions within the City of Massillon and the Massillon City School District.
-The Commission is responsible for applying civil service laws and rules to the competitive examination, original appointment, promotion, removal, layoff, suspension, reduction, and reinstatement of any classified position within the various divisions and departments of the City of and the Massillon City School District.
+Appointed by the mayor, the Civil Service Commission is a three-member board that applies Ohio’s Civil Service Laws and Rules to the administration of civil service positions within the City of Massillon, Massillon Health District and the Massillon City School District.
+The Commission is responsible for applying civil service laws and rules to the competitive examination, original appointment, promotion, removal, layoff, suspension, reduction, and reinstatement of any classified position within the various divisions and departments.

 The Civil Service Commission schedules and conducts competitive examinations for various classified positions for the City of Massillon.

 Examinations are held for the positions of Police Officer, Firefighter/Paramedic, Laborer, Custodian, Clerk/Secretary, Wastewater Treatment Operator, and certain other classified positions.
 Applications are not accepted until an examination is announced.